theZivkovic/organization/README.md

 * request validation
 * transactions
-* more tests: I only covered one bigger feature with tests, adding a user to a place
+* more tests, covered only one feature